Mobile Alert Systems: Comparison Testing

 The Kelsi (Freeus eResponder) stands out with respect to battery life and convenience, with a 3 month time between charges.
 The reason it can do that, of course, is that it does not include features like GPS or automatic fall detection.

 The other products are all designed with the idea they need to be charged every day or two.
-There are some differences (see table) but they are modest.
+In 2015 there were some differences (see table) but they were modest.
 In general, I think one would want to plan on a routine in which they are charged daily.

 While all the products have a light that tells you if charging is needed, the Philips product talks to you and is quite personable, and reminds you exactly when and how to charge it.

 There is a very important subtlety in regard to charging.
-For the GreatCall Splash and the Philips Lifeline GoSafe, it is the pendant itself that needs to be charged daily (or maybe every second day).
+For the GreatCall Splash, Lively Mobile Plus, and the Philips Lifeline GoSafe and GoSafe2, it is the pendant itself that needs to be charged daily (or maybe every second day).
 This is not at all inconvenient, and you can charge it by the bed at night.
 However, it does mean that while you are charging the pendant you most likely are not wearing it, and that could be just the time you need it.
 Philips Lifeline makes a point that you can charge the pendant while wearing it, but we did not think that was at all realistic.

 In contrast, for the MobileHelp Cellular Duo (LifeFone At Home & On-the-Go) the pendant has its own battery with a very long life (18 months, according to the manual).
 The thing that needs daily charging is the portable base station.
 And while that is charging, the pendant / wearable continues to work just fine, communicating with either the main base station or the portable base station depending on how things are set up.
 This makes it far more likely that one would keep the wearable on 24/7, and for many that may be a decisive factor!